 Many of the small stores in the Old Town swap out their regular fare for garlands, Santa suits, wreaths, reindeer antlers, and all things Christmassy.
-It’s easy to find things to take back and decorate your hotel room with, or even trinket ornaments to buy as keepsakes for future Christmases back home.
+It’s easy to find things to take back and decorate your hotel room with.
+Even trinket ornaments to buy as keepsakes for future Christmases back home.
 It’s also a great time to shop for those late Christmas presents.
 Check out our souvenir shopping guide for some unique pieces to bring back home.

 The main difference of how Christmas is celebrated here compared to in the West is that here, Christmas Eve, instead of Christmas Day, is the main event.
 Many family meals are held on this day and hotels and restaurants around Hoi An offer special Christmas menus and banquets.
-You’ll even find réveillon (chocolate log cake) in many restaurants—a remnant of the French influence here.
-Many of the town’s bars will have Christmas Eve themed drinks and celebrations as the Old Town and its surrounding streets come alive with Christmas Eve revellers.
-The beach is lively, too, during this time, with many bars holding festive beach parties
+You’ll even find réveillon (chocolate log cake) in many restaurants.
+A remnant of the French influence here.
+Many of the town’s bars will have Christmas Eve themed drinks and celebrations.
+The Old Town and its surrounding streets come alive with Christmas Eve revellers.
+The beach is lively, too, during this time, with many bars holding festive beach parties.

 Hidden Hint: Christmas Eve can be very busy on the streets of Hoi An as many of the youth will ride around on their motorbikes to different celebrations or to check out the lanterns, lights, and various activities.
 If you stick to the pedestrian zones of the Old Town, you’ll be able to avoid most of this.

-Christmas mass is celebrated at the newly renovated Hoi An Cathedral on the corner of Ly Thuong Kiet Street and Nguyen Truong Street, which is about a 10-minute walk from the centre of town.
+Christmas mass is celebrated at the newly renovated Hoi An Cathedral on the corner of Ly Thuong Kiet Street and Nguyen Truong Street.
+About a 10-minute walk from the centre of town.
 The Cathedral itself has stunning architecture, and the religious statues in the surrounding grounds outside are beautiful.
 The Cathedral is steeped in history as it was, in fact, one of the first places that missionaries chose to stay on their arrival in Vietnam.
 It has been rebuilt several times and holds the graves of the missionaries and church leaders buried in its grounds.

-There is a Catholic Christmas mass service on both Christmas Eve at 7:30 pm and Christmas Day in Vietnamese at 6 am and in English at 4 pm.
-The Cathedral has a nativity scene complete with a Christmas play that many Vietnamese and tourists flock to see on Christmas Eve.
-On this night, it is very busy, and the church is packed, so ensure you come early if you’d like to partake in the service.
+There is a Catholic Christmas mass service on both Christmas Eve at 7:30 pm and Christmas Day in Vietnamese at 6 am, and in English at 4 pm.
+The Cathedral has a nativity scene complete with a Christmas play.
+Many Vietnamese and tourists flock to see this on Christmas Eve.
+On this night, it is very busy, and the church is packed.
+So ensure you come early if you’d like to partake in the service.
 It is quite common for crowds to spill out of the church doors and families gather to listen to the choir singing in the church grounds.
-You will be made most welcome here, though, as the Vietnamese Catholic community are very open to visitors, and you’ll be treated like a long lost friend.
+You are made most welcome here, though.
+The Vietnamese Catholic community are very open to visitors and treat you like a long lost friend.

-Hidden Hint: Services are held in Vietnamese with a Christmas Day mass in English at 4 pm.
-If the only time you can go is a Vietnamese service, it’s good to know that the masses contain a lot of singing, so it is quite easy to be immersed in the experience without knowing the language.
+Hidden Hint: Services are held in Vietnamese with a Christmas Day mass in English at 4.p.m.
+If the only time you can go is a Vietnamese service, the masses contain a lot of singing, so you’ll easily be immersed in the experience without knowing the language.

 For those craving a Western fix with a traditional Christmas dinner don’t worry, the Victoria Hoi An Beach Resort and Spa has got you covered.
-Famous in Hoi An for nearly 20 years for its design, ambience, and heavenly beachfront swimming pool, this resort is laid out as a replica of a traditional fishing village with small streets, water ponds, and village houses.
-At Christmas time they don’t disappoint.
-The resort is decorated beautifully complete with a giant Christmas tree.
+Famous in Hoi An for nearly 20 years for its design, ambience, and heavenly beachfront swimming pool.
+This resort is laid out as a replica of a traditional fishing village with small streets, water ponds, and village houses.
+At Christmas time they don’t disappoint because they decorate the resort beautifully complete with a giant Christmas tree.
 Their colonial-style restaurant with its antique wooden cabinets and classic fans make it the perfect festive dining experience.
-The presentation of their food is faultless, as are their efficient staff, plus you can look out to the sea while dining on some amazing festive fare.
+The presentation of their food is faultless, as are their efficient staff.
+Plus you can look out to sea while dining on some amazing festive fare.